edgi-govdata-archiving/edgi-hubot-halpy/README.md

 # Halpy

+**NOTE: Halpy is not actively maintained.
+It needs major updates to Hubot and other dependencies, and EDGI members have not had time to keep up with it.
+If you’re interested in helping out by maintaining Halpy, let us know on the #tools_talk channel of the EDGI Slack.**

 Halpy is a chat bot used by the Environmental Data & Governance Initiative (EDGI) to assist us in our Slack chat.